-In 1952, a mural painting was also found of the Greek goddess Nemesis (Invidia in Roman) and it is surmised that the gladiators may have prayed to this goddess before the games and the place was sort of a shrine to Nemesis.
-Nemesis was, according to Wikipedia, the goddess who enacted retribution against those who succumb to hubris (arrogance before the gods).
-A winged goddess, she personified resentment aroused in men by those who commited crimes with apparent impunity, or who had inordinate good fortune.
+In 1952, they found a mural painting of the Greek goddess Nemesis (Invidia in Roman), and they surmised that the gladiators might have prayed to this goddess before the games.
+Nemesis is the goddess who enacted retribution against those who succumb to hubris (arrogance before the gods).
+A winged goddess, she personified resentment aroused in men by those who committed crimes with apparent impunity or who had inordinate good fortune.

-As we've learned, archaeology as a layer upon layer business has the skills not only are new layers uncovered but the knowledge drawn from existing layers expands and expands.
+As we've learned, archaeology as a layer upon layer business has the new skills, layers uncovered, but the knowledge drawn from existing layers expands and expands.

 The Roman Fortifications of Tarraco

-To the Romans, it was easy to spot Tarragona as as a military stronghold.
+To the Romans, it was easy to spot Tarragona as a military stronghold.
 So, in 218 BC, during the Second Punic War, the Romans established their base here.
 The Romans knew how to make walls.
-They had built an Empire tearing down the walls and fortifications of every tribe or nation in Europe and the Middle East so when it was their turn to build a wall, they took all the knowledge of others failures and built it into their structures.
+They had built an Empire tearing down the walls and fortifications of every tribe or nation in Europe and the Middle East, so when it was their turn to build a wall, they took all the knowledge of others' failures and built it into their structures.

-Huge blocks with smooth surfaces on the outside wall covering masses of broken rock behind.
-Nothing was ever impregnable but Roman walls were really the worst nightmare you could face and Tarragona represented Rome's best.
+These structures used huge blocks with smooth surfaces on the outside and wall covering of broken rock behind.
+Nothing was ever impregnable, but Roman walls were the worst nightmare you could face, and Tarragona represented Rome's best.

 Made of megaliths reinforced by towers and a second body of free stones, the Wall in Tarragona was 6 meters high and 4 meters wide.
 Inside were the troops' living quarters and the artillery.
-Eventually, settlements of troops' families and traders grew demanding for expansion.
-When this expansion was finished, it was said that it stretched 5 kilometres long extending to the [port and surrounding the whole Roman city.
+Eventually, settlements of troops' families and traders grew, demanding expansion.
+When this expansion finished, they said that it stretched five kilometres long, extending to the port and surrounding the whole Roman city.

-Subsequently, the walls and fortifications have seen many battles and with more modern weaponry, it was not able to withstand.
-In 1884, it was declared a Historic and Artistic Monument.
+Subsequently, the walls and fortifications have seen many battles, and with more modern weaponry, it was not able to withstand.
+In 1884, this fortification became a Historic and Artistic Monument.

 For those interested, you can read more on the website of the Fortification Centre.